juanlvo/CarND-Vehicle-Detection/writeup.md

 	</tr>
 	<tr>
 		<td>Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?</td>
-		<td>The most difficult part was dettecting the problem in the function find_cars where in the execution of the line 403 of the lesson_function.py all the time was getting the error "ValueError: operands could not be broadcast together with shapes (1,5292) (8460,) (1,5292)" and after a lot of discussions in the slack chat he discover the line can work if he change for test_features = X_scaler.transform(np.hstack((hog_features)).reshape(1, -1)) this was quite complex to understan because the explanation was not enough to understand the function find_cars, even he read all the material several times he could not find where it came the problem, and this is the key for having a better detector of vehicles</td>
+		<td>The most difficult part was dettecting the problem in the function find_cars where in the execution of the line 403 of the lesson_function.py all the time was getting the error "ValueError: operands could not be broadcast together with shapes (1,5292) (8460,) (1,5292)" and after a lot of discussions in the slack chat he discover the line can work if he change for test_features = X_scaler.transform(np.hstack((hog_features)).reshape(1, -1)) this was quite complex to understan because the explanation was not enough to understand the function find_cars, even he read all the material several times he could not find where it came the problem, and this is the key for having a better detector of vehicles. <b>Update: finally is implemented the function find_cars, but is not detecting the black car in the video, but is improving with less false positives</b></td>
 	</tr>
 </table>